kennytm/rustup-toolchain-install-master/README.md

 ```
 USAGE:
-    rustup-toolchain-install-master [FLAGS] [OPTIONS] <commits>...
+    rustup-toolchain-install-master [FLAGS] [OPTIONS] [--] [commits]...

 FLAGS:
     -a, --alt           download the alt build instead of normal build
+        --dry-run       Only log the URLs, without downloading the artifacts
+    -f, --force         Replace an existing toolchain of the same name
     -h, --help          Prints help information
+    -k, --keep-going    Continue downloading toolchains even if some of them failed
     -V, --version       Prints version information

 OPTIONS:
     -c, --component <components>...      additional components to install, besides rustc and rust-std
+        --github-token <github_token>    An authorization token to access GitHub APIs
     -i, --host <host>                    the triples of host platform
+    -n, --name <name>                    the name to call the toolchain
     -p, --proxy <proxy>                  the HTTP proxy for all download requests
-    -s, --server <server>           the server path which stores the compilers [default: https://s3-us-west
+    -s, --server <server>                the server path which stores the compilers [default: https://s3-us-west-1.amazonaws.com/rust-lang-ci2]
-                                    -1.amazonaws.com/rust-lang-ci2]
     -t, --targets <targets>...           additional target platforms to install, besides the host platform

 ARGS:
-    <commits>...    full commit hashes of the rustc builds; all 40 digits are needed
+    <commits>...    full commit hashes of the rustc builds, all 40 digits are needed; if omitted, the latest master
+                    commit will be installed
 ```

 Installation